 In the nine states where recreational marijuana is legal, industrial-scale growers distribute huge quantities of weed to product manufacturers, dispensaries are as common as banks in strip malls, and anyone over 21 can buy weed in all sorts of forms — edibles, CBD oils, cookies that contain ten milligrams of THC apiece, a good old-fashioned joint.

-Under the Obama administration, Department of Justice policy was defined by the “Cole Memo,” which directed federal prosecutors to deprioritize marijuana in states where it was legal.
-That represented an attempt to change the law by executive fiat, and the Trump DOJ, led by unreconstructed drug warrior Jeff Sessions, rescinded the memo on those grounds.
-But while Sessions made noise early on about ramping up enforcement, legal-weed states have yet to see a crackdown.
-Going after the weed industry would require federal authorities to raid huge farms, confiscate enormous amounts of money, and put dispensaries out of business, and would set off a political firestorm.
-So an uneasy stasis persists.
+Under the Obama administration, Department of Justice policy was defined by the “Cole Memo,” which directed federal prosecutors to deprioritize marijuana prosecutions in states that had legalized the drug.
+That arguably represented an attempt to change the law by fiat, and the Trump DOJ, led by Jeff Sessions, rescinded the memo on those grounds.
+But while Sessions made noise early on about ramping up enforcement, there hasn’t been a crackdown.
+Going after the weed industry would mean raids on huge farms and confiscations of enormous amounts of money, and it would set off a political firestorm.
+An uneasy status quo persists.

 As more states legalize marijuana, the need for a reconciliation between the federal prohibition and the will of the people will come into sharper relief.
-But we should not forget that the drug imposes economic and human costs.
+Nobody should forget that the drug imposes economic and human costs.
 Its proliferation will invite new regulatory and social questions: What is the proper taxation regime for marijuana?
-Set the wrong one — per-gram, for instance — and we risk incentivizing businesses to develop ever-more potent strains, amplifying the costs to heavy users.
+Taxing per gram, for instance, risks incentivizing businesses to develop ever-more potent strains, amplifying these costs.
 How much should society stigmatize marijuana?
-A newly libertarian legal regime need not come with a libertine social ethic that trivializes the abusive potential of weed.
+A libertarian legal regime need not come with a libertine social ethic that trivializes the abusive potential of weed.

-All of which means the STATES Act, even if it were to pass, should not be considered the end of marijuana policymaking in the U.S. But if it is just a start, it is the right start.
-The federal government should bequeath these questions to the laboratories, and let us experiment with different regulatory strains.
+All of which means the STATES Act, even if it were to pass, should not be considered the end of marijuana policymaking in the U.S. But if it is just a start, it is a commonsense step for the federal government to bequeath these questions to the laboratories, and let them experiment with different regulatory strains.